 capito goes international

-Easy to understand language in English, Italian and French
+Easy-to-understand language in English, Italian and French

 Thus, we ensure comprehensibility and accessibility in English, Italian and French.